wadqc/WAD_Python/Documentation/README.txt

 make html
 make html

-To view the documentation use your favorite browser to open the file _build/html/pywad2.html
+To view the documentation use your favorite browser to open the file: xdg-open _build/html/pywad2.html